ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

            if(threadIdx.x==0)
            {
              sum[ibl]=shtmp[0]; // each block saves its partial result to an array
-             // atomicAdd(&sum[0], shene[0]); // alternatively could agregate everything togheter at index 0.
+             // atomicAdd(&sum[0], shene[0]); // alternatively could aggregate everything together at index 0.
 Only use when there not many partial sums left
            }
          }